-- Funky Flashpacker Hostel, Siem Reap: An orgy of flouresence, neon lights sleek surfaces, pool shennaigans and hip-hoppety music.
+Funky Flashpacker Hostel, Siem Reap: An orgy of fluorescence, neon lights sleek surfaces, pool shenanigans and hip-hoppity music.
 Atrocious and sublime.

 Where to go next?

-- Sihanoukville: Debauchery by the sea.
+Debauchery by the sea.
 Sihanoukville has no charm whatsoever.
 And that’s its charm.
 But it does have free shots.
 Lots of free shots.
 And fire-eaters.
 And splendid beaches.
-Otres beach in particular stands out among the rest, as an unpopulated, undemonised, untouched slice of coastal loveliness that is detached from the town’s abrasive nature.

-- Battambang: This charming and attractive colonial little city homes nonchalant coffee shops and handsome architecture.
-It’s the ideal alternative to the typical Cambodian route
+This charming and attractive colonial little city homes nonchalant coffee shops and handsome architecture.
+It’s the ideal alternative to the typical Cambodian route.

 By Ryan Cherrington